OpenVidu/openvidu.io-docs/docs/openvidu-pro/reference-docs/REST-API-pro.md

 > **Body parameters**
 >
 > The body of the POST request is a JSON object with the new configuration properties to be applied on the restart process.
 These include [OpenVidu CE configuration properties](reference-docs/openvidu-config/){:target="_blank"} and [OpenVidu Pro configuration properties](openvidu-pro/reference-docs/openvidu-pro-config){:target="_blank"} (bear in mind not all of them are available for change using this method).
 All of them are optional.
-The complete list of available properties is listed below.
+Not all properties can be modified this way.
+Others require a manual update.
+The complete list of available properties to be modified with this method is listed below.
 Visit the configuration docs for a detailed description of each one of them.
 >
 > ---
 >
-> - **OPENVIDU_SECRET** _(optional string)_
 > - **OPENVIDU_CDR** _(optional boolean)_
 > - **OPENVIDU_RECORDING** _(optional boolean)_
 > - **OPENVIDU_RECORDING_PATH** _(optional string)_